Hands-on Gear Review

 Street Price: $439

 Pros: Top quality down and fabrics, exceptionally versatile design, 4 temperature options, full-length zipper vents feet, sleeps 2 people with optional Groundsheet.

 Best Uses: Camping, backpacking, snuggling with your honey.

 Manufacturer: Feathered Friends

-The Feathered Friends Penguin is the most comfortable down sleeping bag we've ever tested.
+The Feathered Friends Penguin is the one of the most comfortable down sleeping bags we've ever tested.
 It transforms from its spacious semi-rectangular single person shape into a luxurious two-person setup that feels like a real bed.
 Snuggling with your honey in this bag is fantastic and sleeping alone in two-person mode might be the most comfortable sleeping bag setup ever.
 If we were to have one sleeping bag for all outdoor activities including car camping, basecamping, and backpacking, we would choose the Penguin.
 At 43 oz (2.7 lb) it's not the lightest bag available, but, for many people, we suspect the benefits of the Penguin's comfort and versatility will outshine its moderate weight.
 The bag uses top-tier 850+ fill down (lots of it!!) and will last for a decade or more of outdoor adventures.

 Feathered Friends products are only available online directly from Feathered Friends which often has limited stock.
 If you need something sooner than custom made we recommend the

 Western Mountaineering Alpinlite which is more widely available online.

 See how the Penguin compares to all of the bags we've tested by checking out the Backpacking Sleeping Bag Review.
 If saving weight is a top priority consider one of the bags compared in the Ultralight Sleeping Bag Review.